-The Research Council of Finland is a member of cOAlition S and uses Plan S principles and practices in its funding guidelines.
+The RCF is a member of cOAlition S and uses Plan S principles and practices in its funding guidelines.
 In addition, we apply the National Policy for Open Access to Scholarly Publications.
 When reviewing publication plans, reviewers are asked to take note of our open access policy and value the applicants' efforts to publish in OA journals or use other alternatives that secure the immediate open access of articles.
-All peer-reviewed articles written in projects funded by the Research Council of Finland should be published with immediate open access.
+All peer-reviewed articles written in RCF-funded projects should be published with immediate open access.
 Researchers may use OA journals, platforms, repositories or journals that commit to full OA by 2024.

-When reviewing applicants' preliminary presentations on data management and open access to research data, reviewers are asked to take note of the Research Council's research data policy and value the applicants' efforts to open the research data collected during the research.
+When reviewing applicants' preliminary presentations on data management and open access to research data, reviewers are asked to take note of the RCF research data policy and value the applicants' efforts to open the research data collected during the research.
 Reviewers are also asked to support well justified arguments if the applicant states that no research data will be collected or gives understandable reasons for not opening the research data.
 The funded projects submit a full research data management plan after a positive funding decision.

-3.4 Sustainable development
+3.4.
+Sustainable development

-The Research Council of Finland is committed to the 17 Sustainable Development Goals defined in the 2030 Agenda for Sustainable Development, and has made its own commitment to Society's Commitment to Sustainable Development for 2022-2025.
+The Research Council of Finland is committed to the 17 Sustainable Development Goals defined in the 2030 Agenda for Sustainable Development and has made its own commitment to Society's Commitment to Sustainable Development for 2022-2025.
 By this commitment, our aim is to raise awareness of the principles of sustainable development and to emphasise the importance of these principles in research funding and research work.